RayneDuarte/EAC/EAC/HUFF/readme.md

 compressed data to outfile

 ---------------------------------------------------------------------
-Use the -h option to help
+More details about the other compression formats, use the -h option ea_compression_tool.exe -h
-ea_compression_tool.exe -h